radkinz/A-star-search/README.md

 ![UI A star image](/images/maze.png)

 ### Visualizer
-The program can also vizualize the pathfinding algorithm for both the maze and grid.
+The program can also visualize the pathfinding algorithm for both the maze and grid.

 https://user-images.githubusercontent.com/81705278/136673290-82baabc0-39a4-42ad-b7fe-666b17528c49.mp4